Donaldson-Thomas invariants of length 2 flops: Introduction

-The BPS invariants are a refinement of the genus 0 Gopakumar--Vafa invariants of curve-classes in $\H_2(\curve,\Z)$, which one expects to only depend on the rank: this is equivalent to the strong rationality conjecture of Pandharipande and Thomas \cite{PaThStrongRat}.
-Theorem \ref{introthm:A} shows that the refined version of this conjecture, as described in \cite{DaJacobiAlg}, holds in our setting. \begin{corollary} The refined strong rationality conjecture holds for the family of length two flops used in theorem \ref{introthm:A}. \end{corollary} For every $a>1$ the flops determined by the pairs $(a,b) = (a,a),\ldots, (a,2a-1), (a,\infty)$ are not isomorphic, but as the theorem shows, their refined invariants are equal. \begin{corollary} The $\MMHS$-realisations of the DT invariants do not determine flops. \end{corollary} This corollary strengthens the result of \cite{BW9page}: they showed that (numerical) GV invariants do not determine flops.
+\end{itemize} \end{introthm} The theorem shows that (at least after applying the realisation) the DT theory of this family is essentially controlled by three invariants: a rank $0$ count of the points on $C\simeq \P^1$, and invariants for each rank smaller than the length $\ell$.
+The latter invariants are a refinement of the genus 0 Gopakumar--Vafa invariants of curve-classes in $\H_2(\curve,\Z)$, which one expects to only depend on the rank: this is equivalent to the strong rationality conjecture of Pandharipande and Thomas \cite{PT09}.
+Theorem \ref{introthm:A} shows that the refined version of this conjecture, as described in \cite{Davison19}, holds in our setting. \begin{corollary} For the family $\{Y_{a,b}\}$, the refined strong rationality conjecture holds in the $\K_0(\MMHS)$-realisation. \end{corollary} For every $a>1$ the flopping contractions associated to the pairs $(a,a)$, $(a,a+1)$, $\ldots$, $(a,2a-1)$, and $(a,\infty)$ are analytically distinct, see e.g. Kawamata \cite{Kawamata20}, but our theorem shows that the refined BPS invariants for these pairs are nonetheless the same. \begin{corollary} $\K_0(\MMHS)$-realisations of BPS invariants do not classify flops. \end{corollary} This corollary strengthens a result of Brown--Wemyss \cite{BW18}: they showed that (numerical) GV invariants do not determine flops.
 It also puts their result in a wider context, as the two examples they use form a subset of our family.
-As in \cite{BW9page} we also compare with the noncommutative contraction algebra invariant of \cite{DWNCdefFlops}, which \emph{does} separate the flops.
+As in \cite{BW18} we also compare with the noncommutative contraction algebra invariant of \cite{DW16}, which \emph{does} separate the flops.
 Corollary \ref{cor:donotdet} suggests that, even at this level of refinement, some essential aspect of the noncommutative deformation theory is lost in the calculation of DT invariants.

-To prove our results we work in a noncommutative setting, presenting our flops as the quiver with potential in figure \ref{fig:quivpot}.
-Besides the computational convenience this provides, it allows us to leverage the powerful theory of tilting equivalences of noncommutative crepant resolutions \cite{HiWeStabFlops,DoWeStringyKahler}.
-We develop two new techniques in this area, which are of independent interest: the first is a method of finding stable modules for NCCRs; the second a method of comparing potentials of stable modules via tilting functors.
+To prove our main result we introduce two new techniques, which leverage the powerful theory of tilting equivalences of noncommutative crepant resolutions \cite{HW19,DW19}.
+The first method yields a classification of stable objects for a certain stability condition, showing that these objects are related by tilting functors.
+The second method shows that the tilts preserve the associated Calabi--Yau potentials of these objects, which determine their contribution to the DT theory.
+As a result we are able to compute the BPS invariants by considering the deformation theory of just three types of objects.